 Facilitate and Inspire Student Learning and Creativity with G-Suite: Advanced

-To earn this 0.5 credit badge you will submit 2 types of evidence from the list below to demonstrate your competency in using advanced Google search functions to support learners' research and inquiry skills.
+To earn this 0.5 credit microcredential you will submit two types of evidence from the list below to demonstrate your competency in using advanced Google search functions to support learners' research and inquiry skills.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more
+Click Earn This Microcredential to learn more

-This badge and the others in the Google Advanced stack are meant for educators to earn after earning the badges in the Google Fundamentals stack.
-Educators completing this badge are demonstrating their understanding of how to use G-Suite for Education for to facilitate and inspire student learning and creativity.
+This microcredential and the others in the Google Advanced stack are meant for educators to earn after completing the Google Fundamentals stack.
+Educators completing this microcredential are demonstrating their understanding of how to use G-Suite for Education for to facilitate and inspire student learning and creativity.
 You will demonstrate that you know how to design interactive curricula, teach beyond the four walls of the classroom, teach students online skills to research, and help give students a voice.

 Google Plus: An Internet-based social network owned and operated by Google.